-This blog post is my combined pieces writings (including interviews) I wrote over the past years.
+This blog post Starting up Cambodia is a collection of my writings (including notes and interviews) I wrote over the past years.
 It’s all about all things technology, digital, startups, Internet, and coffee culture in the heart of the Kingdom of Cambodia.

 In May 1997 people in Cambodia could join the wider world through the Internet for the first time.
 Back then, the dial-up connection speed was 64Kbps, which allowed the Internet users to exchange email messages and surf web pages.